-Being hit by a truck would surely be an encounter of the first kind.
-Not only is your risk for serious injuries quite high, but severe damage to your car is very possible.
-If you happen to sustain only a minor injury and can still walk around and are fortunate enough to have a clear head, here are some of the things that you should and should not do:
+Being hit by a truck can be life-changing.
+Not only is your chance for serious injuries quite high, but severe damage to your car is likely.
+If you happen to sustain only a minor injury, here are some of the things that you should do:

 - Do not leave the scene of the accident.
-Stay and wait for the authorities to arrive.
+Wait for the authorities.

-- Do not move your vehicle.
-Valuable information might be lost if you do so.
+- Do not move your vehicle, except if you are creating a traffic hazard.
+Valuable information might be lost if you do.

-- You can also call the police yourself if you have a cell phone or ask a bystander or other motorist to call the police.
+- Call the police yourself if you have a cell phone, or ask a bystander to call the police.

 - Call 911 for an ambulance if other occupants of the vehicles are injured.

 - When the police arrive, cooperate and give information when asked.
-Do not utter comments such as, “I was in a hurry,” “I did not see the other vehicle,” “the truck came out of nowhere,” etc. these will be reflected in the police report and put you at a greater liability or at fault.
+Do not utter comments such as, “I was in a hurry,” or “the truck came out of nowhere,” etc. Comments will be reflected in the police report and increase the possibility of liability or fault.

 - Do not talk with the trucking company’s insurance adjusters at the scene.
 Never give any statement in writing or sign anything without first retaining the services of a lawyer.
 Notify your insurance carrier about the truck accident.
-It’s also important to have your own insurance information on hand and to know what your policy is, so you know how you are protected.
+Have your own insurance information on hand and know what your policy is.

-- Take pictures if you can.
-Have a photograph of your vehicle’s damages and of the truck.
-Capture the position of the two vehicles and take pictures from various angles.
+- Take pictures.
+Take photographs of your vehicle and of the truck.
+Capture the position of the two vehicles from various angles.
 These photographs can serve as evidence when you need to present your claims.

-- Get information such as names, addresses, phone numbers, and email addresses, etc. for all parties involved.
-Also get the drivers’ licenses and license plate numbers for all parties and vehicles involved.
-Get the insurance company name and policy numbers of the other driver and also provide your information to the other driver.
-If possible, get the names and all contact information for any and all eyewitnesses to the accident.
+- Get information such as names, addresses, phone numbers, and email addresses, etc., for all parties involved.
+Also, get drivers’ licenses and license plate numbers for all parties and vehicles involved.
+Get the insurance company name and policy numbers of the other driver, and also provide your information to the other driver.
+If possible, get names and all contact information for any and all eyewitnesses to the accident.

 - Seek medical treatment.
-Even the most minor collision can result in severe injuries which may require hospitalization, doctors visits, physical therapy, and even surgery, leaving you with significant medical costs.
-If you are hurting, we recommend you consult a licensed medial practitioner to document any injuries you sustained as a result of the collision.
-Documentation of your injuries is extremely important to any case you may have.
-Sometimes the aches are felt the day after the accident.
-It is best to get a medical checkup since some complications resulting from the injuries sustained during the accident may manifest in later days.
+Even the most minor collision can result in severe injuries, which may require hospitalization, doctor visits, physical therapy, and even surgery.
+You may be left with high medical costs.
+Consult a licensed medical practitioner to document any injuries you sustained from the collision.
+Documentation of your injuries is extremely important to any case.

-- Get a competent personal injury lawyer to help you with your claims.
-The personal injury lawyer will help you file the claim and get the compensation you deserve.
-If it can be proven that the driver of the semi-truck was at fault, then you are going to be compensated for past and future medical expenses for the sustained injuries.
-You will also be compensated for lost wages and lost earning capacity resulting from the accident.
+- Get a competent personal injury lawyer to help you with your claim.
+They help you file the claim and get the compensation you deserve.
+If it can be proven that the driver of the semi-truck was at fault, then you are going to be compensated fairly for your losses.